benrobertsonio/benrobertson.io/content/notes/accessibility.md

 title: Accessibility
 ---

-I have more polished writing about [accessibliity](/accessibility), but here you can find my unpolished notes, thoughts, and blog post drafts.
+I have more polished writing about [accessibliity](/accessibility), but here you can find my unpolished notes, thoughts, and blog post [[drafts]].